clement-deltel/dotfiles/README.md

  - **private ssh keys**: attachments of the item named "SSH Keys"
  - **kubeconfig file**: notes of the item named "kubeconfig"
  - **aws cli configuration**: custom fields of the item with the id "223277e3-498b-4d3c-9c0b-fe80e0e83d7b"

+I store the sensitive files for my Windows machine in an AWS S3 bucket.

 ## Linux